 Research contacts in your School

-Research & Enterprise Co-ordinators (REC)- Your Co-ordinator is part of your School administrative team and is responsible for local induction arrangements, maintaining records of research students and supervisory arrangements, assisting with the planning of the annual review and viva, assisting with the administration of studentships, and processing expenses for doctoral students.
+Your Research & Enterprise Co-ordinator (REC) is part of your School administrative team and is responsible for local induction arrangements, maintaining records of research students and supervisory arrangements, assisting with the planning of the annual review and viva, assisting with the administration of studentships, and processing expenses for doctoral students.
 RECs work closely with the Directors of Doctoral Studies.
 Find out who your REC is.

-Directors of Doctoral Studies- Your Director of Doctoral Studies plays an essential role in ensuring that the standards set for doctoral students and supervision are maintained, and to provide leadership in developing new initiatives and formulating policy on matters relevant to research students.
+Director of Doctoral Studies - Your Director of Doctoral Studies plays an essential role in ensuring that the standards set for doctoral students and supervision are maintained, and to provide leadership in developing new initiatives and formulating policy on matters relevant to research students.
 Some departments have a Research Convenor who assists the Director of Doctoral Studies.

-Research Student Reps- The Student Rep scheme is co-run by the University of Sussex and the University of Sussex Students’ Union.
+Research Student Reps - The Student Rep scheme is co-run by the University of Sussex and the University of Sussex Students’ Union.
 Student Reps provide an essential link between Students, the Union and the University.
-Research Student Reps are doctoral students elected by Sussex University to represent the views and interests of students in their subject.
+Research Student Reps are doctoral students elected to represent the views and interests of students in their subject.
 Find out who your Rep is.